mmeyer2k/dcrypt/README.md

 ```

 ## Key Derivation Function
 `Dcrypt\Hash` is an opaque 512 bit iterative hash function.
-It accepts cost values between 1 and 255.
+SHA-256-HMAC
+is keyed with a 31 byte initialization vector before iterating the hash
+a number of times determined by the `$cost` parameter. `$cost` is stored
+in the hash as a single byte, so it can be any value between 0 and 255.

 ```php
 $hash = \Dcrypt\Hash::make($plaintext, $password, $cost);